-David tries to go back in the cafe to see Angelita, but José intimidates them once more with the knife.
+Davy tries to go back into the cafe to see Angelita, but José intimidates them once more with the knife.
 Checking on the progress of their car, Lupé tells them that the whole engine needs to be replaced, costing $14.95.
-To earn the money, The Monkees persuade Pedro to hire them for the café and are a huge success, with their new tune "What Am I Doing Hangin' 'Round?".
+To earn the money, The Monkees persuade Pedro to hire them to do a show for the cafe and the concert is a huge success, featuring the new tune "What Am I Doing Hangin' 'Round?"
 After Pedro pays them, they all plan to skip town right away until David spots Angelita again and insists against his mates' wishes on saying goodbye.
 He bids her farewell though Angelita explains that she doesn't want to be El Diablo's woman but no one has much choice in El Monotono.
 Soon she and David are locked in a kiss just as a man storms in announcing that El Diablo and his bandits are on their way, causing the patrons to run away in fear.

 José has The Monkees taken to El Diablo in his tent.
-There, they present themselves as El Dolenzio (a/k/a The Bandit Without A Soul), El Nesmito (a/k/a The Bandit Without Any Conscience), and El Torko (a/k/a The Bandit Without A Nickname), and suggest joining forces.
+There, they present themselves as El Dolenzio (The Bandit Without A Soul), El Nesmito (The Bandit Without Any Conscience), and El Torko (The Bandit Without A Nickname), and suggest joining forces.
 Not impressed, El Diablo proposes a series of tests, but warns of the consequences should they fail.
 First there's a test of strength in which El Diablo and Michael arm wrestle and Michael wins by inadvertently knocking the former senseless with a board.
 Second, a test of skill and determination involves El Diablo and Peter playing cards (Go Fish) and smoking cigars, and Peter defeats him.
 Finally, a test of bravery has the bandit and Micky engaging in combat by grabbing the end of a small rope while trying to knife each other, and Micky wins by slashing the rope and sending the bandits tumbling to the ground.
 Later, Micky, Michael and Peter, having successfully met every challenge by using their wits, celebrate with the bandits by drinking booze, but the guys actually spill their drinks on the ground.
-While the bandits get drunk, Michael sends Peter off to find David.
+While the bandits get drunk, Michael sends Peter off to find Davy.
 When El Diablo questions Peter's departure, Michael and Micky allay his suspicions by saying he needs some fresh air after consuming a great amount of wine.

-A short distance away, Peter arrives to rescue David, trying unsuccessfully to get the guard to leave for the party who doesn't understand English until Peter says the word "booze!."
-At first, David is fearful not recognizing Peter, then he tries to get him to untie him but Peter can't undo the rope binding his wrists, as it is tied in a square knot.
-Meanwhile back at the party, Micky gets caught up in the celebration as he dances on the table to keep the bandits amused ("I'm just trying to mingle!") and Michael has to persuade him to leave with him to find the others; using the same excuse for Peter's departure, they head off.
-When they do arrive to where David and Peter are, Peter is still trying to untie David and Micky effortlessly undoes David's bind ("You just put the loose end through the figure 8!").
+A short distance away, Peter arrives to rescue Davy trying unsuccessfully to get the guard to leave for the party who doesn't understand English until Peter says the word booze!
+At first, Davy is fearful not recognizing Peter, then he tries to get him to untie him but Peter can't undo the rope binding his wrists, as it is tied in a square knot.
+Meanwhile back at the party, Micky gets caught up in the celebration as he dances on the table to keep the bandits amused ("I'm just trying to mingle!") and Michael has to persuade him to leave with him to find the others.
+Using the same excuse for Peter's departure, they head off.
+When they do arrive to where Davy and Peter are, Peter is still trying to untie Davy and Micky effortlessly undoes Davy's bind ("You just put the loose end through the figure 8!").
 Then they jump into The Monkeemobile planning to drive off but are stopped quickly by a Mexican parking attendant who charges them $0.50 for parking and having done so, the guys respond by running over his toe driving off.